3 Common Ways Allergies Can Cause Sleep Apnea –

 Since the air that the body is taking in is not passing through the airway easily, there can be an obstruction that can lead to snoring.
 Inflammation of your nose and throat can lead to snoring which may trigger sleep apnea.

 Allergies can affect your ability to get a good night’s sleep.
-The good news is that there are treatment options available to manage your allergies and have a better sleep.
-Some of these treatments include over the counter medications that can help relieve your symptoms.
+The good news is that there are treatment options available to manage your allergies and have better sleep.
+Some of these treatments include over-the-counter medications that can help relieve your symptoms.
 Other options include decongestants, nasal sprays, and antihistamines.